Our blogs are regularly updated to ensure information is current and accurate.

 If you purchase cryptocurrencies with the intention of holding them as a long term investment (one-off transaction) then you will not be subject to income tax for any gains you make from this investment.
 However, this is something you should be able to prove and the tax department will assess whether or not your purchase qualifies as a one-off transaction based on several factors.

-In case where you are actively trading cryptos then any profits you make will be calculated as part of your income and subject to income tax.
+If you're actively trading cryptos, any profits you make will be considered part of your income and subject to income tax.
+For a more detailed breakdown of income taxes in Cyprus, check out our comprehensive guide on income taxes in Cyprus.

 Whether or not the Tax Department considers your activity as trading depends on several